 1. Five years Alumni Survey

-The alumni survey was mailed out during the spring semester of 2003.
+The alumni survey was emailed out during the spring semester of 2020.
 The questions were directed to obtain information related to instruction, appropriate laboratory equipment, and relevant curriculum.
-A total of 1436 instruments were mailed with a return of 330 for a return rate of 23%.
 Also, basic employment information was obtained for the Alumni Office from this survey.
-The results of this survey are shown in Appendix D along with a copy of the survey instrument.

 2. Compilation of the results of the Assessment Measures